 What's more, Open Library is attempting the seemingly impossible feat of cataloging every single book ever written.
-Each book's page has information on the book, the author and relevant links.
+The website catalogs information on the book, the author and relevant links.

 Find a mistake on the entry for your favorite book?
 You can edit mistakes and add information.
 You just need to set up an account using your name and email address.